sinch/ios-proximity-tutorial/readme.md

 It’s good practice to run the code in the iOS simulator after each new feature has been added to ensure you don’t have any bugs in the code.
 It’s much easier to track them after you’ve added each new feature rather than try to track them when you've finished an entire project.

-There's already a small bug in place; back in the loginViewController our shouldPerformSegue method works on the condition of whether or not a login has occured.
-It's a given that if someone has pressed the sign-up button, they're more than likely not going to have successfully signed up.
+There's already a small bug in place; back in the loginViewController our shouldPerformSegue method works on the condition of whether or not a login has occurred.
+It's a given that if someone has pressed the signup button, he or she is more than likely not going to have successfully signed up.
 We need to establish whether the segue is to sign up or the one that progresses to the main screen, which requires a prior login.
 In the case of having two segues that we need to control, we must evaluate which segue is trying to occur.
 We can easily do this in the shouldPerform segue method by querying which identifier has been passed to the method.
 We now need to go back to loginViewController.m and edit the shouldPerformSegueWithIdentifier method to look something like this:

 ```objective-c